sul-dlss-labs/estimation/0007-orcid-sul-pub.md

 ## Time Spent Producing Estimate

 Peter has spent approximately 3 hours, and Justin about 1 hour as of Jan 26.
-There are having two phone calls so far with developers on the Profiles team.
+They had two calls so far with developers on the Profiles team.

 ## Confidence Level